 Myth #1: Moms who have PPD don’t bond with their babies

-Truth: Moms with PPD love their babies just as much as Moms who do not.
+Truth: Moms with PPD love their babies just as much as moms who do not have PPD.
 Depression is in no way a sign that a mom will not bond with her baby and love her twins the same as any other mother.

 Myth #2: You can only get PPD if you had a previous mental illness

 Truth: While women with a history of mental illness (specifically a mood disorder) are slightly more likely to develop postpartum depression, any new mom can experience it regardless of health history.
 What’s more is that MoM’s who have experienced a mental illness in the past, are not necessarily going to develop PPD.

 Myth #3: Symptoms show up right after birth